BuildForSDG/uplift-backend/README.md

 All tests should be written in the `__tests__' folder.
 There's a sample in there.

 This starter uses [Parcel](https://parceljs.org/getting_started.html) as the bundler.
 It is much simpler that WebPack and the others

+This API utilises a postgres database for data persistence.
+To successfully integrate the database with the application, its is therefore, required that you have a database setup.
+You then need to create a .env file at the project root where you will specify database a connection string environment variable named DATABASE_URL with its values containing required connection details to access the database.
+A sample configuration file has been provided in the project root with examples on how to go about this.

 #### Hints